23 Easy Ways to Give Your Dorm Room an Instant Glow-Up (They’re Student-Approved!)

 7. Fake a bigger room with a smartly placed mirror.

 Dorm rooms are small.
 Mirrors *always* make rooms feel bigger, so use them strategically, like Sofia Andrade did in her room!
+This is one of those dorm room ideas you can use for years to come — even when you move into your first apartment

 Credit: Isabel Petrou